What Types Of Coffee Exist?

 The two major differences with cutting are that a smaller amount of milk is used.
-And in general it is usually served very foamed.
+And in general, it is usually served very foamed.

 This is very popular in France, but nevertheless, it is a great unknown in the rest of the world.

 Its composition is very similar to cut, and that is why it is common to get confused.
 However, they are quite different because milk cream is used as a substitute for milk.
-A change of ingredients that will give a completely different texture and flavor.
+A change of ingredients that will give a completely different texture and flavour.

-Other types of coffeee, whose main distintitvo is in the substitution of milk, for another ingredient.
+Other types of coffeee, whose main distinctive is in the substitution of milk, for another ingredient.
 In this case, whipped cream will be used to accompany it.
 This usually goes on a normal or double espresso.

 Even without being the most popular, it is possible to ask for the rest of the world, for this you will have to refer to him as Expresso con Panna.
 Specifically, it is known by that name in English-speaking countries.